 Peter J. Taylor, President

 Peter Taylor is the president of ECMC Foundation.
-In his role, Mr. Taylor has lead more than $60 million of investments in initiatives affecting educational outcomes, especially among underserved populations, in the areas of teacher and leader development, college success, and career readiness.
+In his role, Mr. Taylor has led more than $90 million of investments in initiatives affecting educational outcomes, especially among underserved populations, in the areas of college success and career readiness.

 Before joining ECMC Foundation, Mr. Taylor served as executive vice president and chief financial officer for the University of California system.
-During his time there, Mr. Taylor oversaw all aspects of financial management at the 10 campuses, five academic medical centers and the Lawrence Berkeley National Laboratory.
+During his time there, he oversaw all aspects of financial management at the 10 campuses and the five academic medical centers.

-Active in the community, Mr. Taylor was recently appointed by Governor Jerry Brown to the Board of Trustees of the California State University system.
-He also serves on the boards of Edison International and Pacific Life.
-He previously served as president of the UCLA Alumni Association Board of Directors, the alumni representative on the UC Board of Regents, and a board member of the J. Paul Getty Trust.
+Active in the community, Mr. Taylor is an appointee of Governor Jerry Brown to the Board of Trustees of the California State University system, where he chairs the Educational Policy Committee after two years as chair of the Finance Committee.
+He also serves on the boards of Edison International, Pacific Life and the Kaiser Family Foundation, where he chairs the Investment Committee.
+He previously served as president of the UCLA Alumni Association Board of Directors, the alumni representative on the UC Board of Regents and a board member of the J. Paul Getty Trust.

-In 2004, Mr. Taylor was appointed to the California Performance Review Commission by Governor Arnold Schwarzenegger.
-The CPR was a process designed to study the operations of state government and make restructuring recommendations.
+In 2004, Mr. Taylor was appointed to the California Performance Review Commission by Governor Schwarzenegger.
 From 2000–2002, Mr. Taylor served on the board of the California Student Aid Commission, as an appointee of Governor Gray Davis.

 Mr. Taylor is an accomplished speaker and author, with a particular focus on the role of career and technical education (CTE) in closing the skills gap—a central challenge facing our nation's economy—and the need for a collective effort among stakeholders to break down the stigma that holds CTE and its students back.
 His perspective has been published by The Washington Post, CNN, The Hill, the Dallas Morning News, the Detroit News and InsideSources.